Understanding Gluten

 •vitamin supplements

-It is recommended that a person on a gluten-free diet with celiac disease should take care in reading labels and look for food that is certified gluten-free to reduce the risk of contamination.
+A person on a gluten-free diet with celiac disease should take care in reading labels and look for food that is certified gluten-free to reduce the risk of contamination.

 Disclaimer: This post is for information purposes only.
 Any questions or concerns regarding the information provided can be checked on the Government of Canada website here.